loda-lang/loda-programs/programs/oeis/list3.md

 * [A331714](http://oeis.org/A331714) ([L71 program](A331714.asm)): Number of non-isomorphic set-systems with 3 sets each with n elements.
 * [A331943](http://oeis.org/A331943) ([L09 program](A331943.asm)): a(n) = n^2 + 1 - ceiling((n + 2)/3).
 * [A331987](http://oeis.org/A331987) ([L16 program](A331987.asm)): a(n) = ((n + 1) - 9*(n + 1)^2 + 8*(n + 1)^3)/6.
+* [A332019](http://oeis.org/A332019) ([L88 program](A332019.asm)): The number of cells added in the n-th generation of the following procedure: start by coloring any triangle on the snub square tiling, then repeatedly color every cell that shares a vertex with a colored cell.
 * [A332023](http://oeis.org/A332023) ([L28 program](A332023.asm)): T(n, k) = binomial(n+2, 3) + binomial(k+1, 2) + binomial(k, 1).
 Triangle read by rows, T(n, k) for 0 <= k <= n.
 * [A332044](http://oeis.org/A332044) ([L07 program](A332044.asm)): a(n) is the length of the shortest circuit that visits every edge of an undirected n X n grid graph.
 * [A332243](http://oeis.org/A332243) ([L05 program](A332243.asm)): Starhex honeycomb numbers: a(n) = 13 + 60*n + 60*n^2.